RedHat is acquiring container security company StackRox – TechCrunch

 RedHat, which is perhaps best known for its enterprise Linux products has been making the shift to the cloud in recent years.
 IBM purchased the company in 2018 for a hefty $34 billion and has been leveraging that acquisition as part of a shift to a hybrid cloud strategy under CEO Arvind Krishna.

 The acquisition fits nicely with RedHat OpenShift, its container platform, but the company says it will continue to support StackRox usage on other platforms including AWS, Azure and Google Cloud Platform.
-This approach is consistent with IBM’s strategy of supporting multi-cloud, hybrid environments.
+This approach is consistent with IBM’s strategy of supporting multicloud, hybrid environments.

 In fact, Red Hat president and CEO Paul Cormier sees the two companies working together well.
 “Red Hat adds StackRox’s Kubernetes-native capabilities to OpenShift’s layered security approach, furthering our mission to bring product-ready open innovation to every organization across the open hybrid cloud across IT footprints,” he said in a statement.